Chesapeake Bay Fishing: The Complete Guide for 2025

 • Baltimore: The home of fishing in the upper bay, you can cast a line from the harbor, seaside parks, or hop on a charter.
 Leave the hustle and bustle of the city behind, just minutes from downtown.

-• Rocky Point Park and Beach: Due east of Baltimore, this park offers access to the river, creeks, and open bay.
+• Fort Smallwood Park: This park offers access to the bay at the mouth of the Patapsco River, with a boat ramp, a 380′ fishing pier, and a beach.
 Relax and spend your day in beautiful nature, while going after some prized fish.

 The Middle Bay